wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/MigrationStrategy.md

 1. download a copy of a database dump of your website to your laptop and call it (mandatory naming don't call it anything else) applicationDB.sql/.psql

-2. copy the following shell script to your laptop
+2. copy the following shell script to your laptop and call it RemoveApplicationBranding.sh

 >     #!/bin/sh
 >